deors/workshop-pipelines/readme.md

 At this point of the pipeline, the application has been built, packaged, deployed and tested in different ways.
 If tests have passed and quality gates are ok, this means that the application container image is ready to be promoted.
 Typically, a release candidate (RC) or generally available (GA) status and flag is used.

-Thos flags are used to differentiate a development build (or snapshot), from a validated, production-ready build (and thus, potentially shippable), or something intermediate that may still require further validation by the business.
+Those flags are used to differentiate a development build (or snapshot), from a validated, production-ready build (and thus, potentially shippable), or something intermediate that may still require further validation by the business.
 Depending on how the release process is shaped, and how confident the team is with the automated test suite, the release process may require of user acceptance tests or other kinds of decision making (including the product owner/manager approving the release).

 In this case, the container image will be tagged as 'GA' and artifact version number, as well as with a second tag identifying the image as the latest 'GA' available.